agoragames/torus/README.rst

 engine and many more features than most other systems backing statsd.
 Compared to traditional disk stores such as RRD and Whisper, Torus adds:

+* simple runtime for ease in development and deployment
 * abstraction on top of kairos for histograms, input and output processing
 * compact storage for sparse data points
 * scaling with per-schema hosting and sharding